 Unfortunately, Albury consistently records a higher number of crashes involving cyclists than both the South West Region and NSW.

-Albury City and the Roads and Maritime Services support cyclists by providing a 50:50 match of funding to construct additional cycle ways throughout the city to promote safe cycling.
+Albury City and Transport for NSW support cyclists by providing a 50:50 match of funding to construct additional cycle ways throughout the city to promote safe cycling.